- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

 Food and alcohol in Saudi Arabia

 Islamic law forbids the consumption of pork, so expats fond of this protein will have to find an alternative.
-Alcoholic beverages are also illegal throughout Saudi Arabia; although in practice, alcohol is consumed inside Western compounds, with many expats having taken to brewing their own alcohol.
+Alcoholic beverages are also illegal throughout Saudi Arabia; in practice, however, alcohol is consumed inside Western compounds, with many expats having taken to brewing their own alcohol.
 The penalty for importing alcohol into the country, however, is severe.

 Cultural etiquette tips for Saudi Arabia